NorthShore CRNA program is accredited by DePaul University and is one of the oldest schools of Nurse Anesthesia in the U.S.

 Entire Program Cost of CRNA School at NorthShore CRNA.

-Tuition is calculated at the 2015-2016 rates.
+Tuition is calculated at the 2020-2021 rates.
 Tuition at most schools increases each academic year.
 Over the duration of the program, expect to pay a tuition that is 5% to 15% higher than what is shown here.
 DePaul University tuition is billed separately.
 The tuition below includes both NorthShore University and DePaul University.

-*This includes the cost of books and supplies, test fees and miscellaneous school fees.
+*This includes the cost of books and miscellaneous school fees.

 Number of Applicants

 Approximately 180 applicants per year.
 About 60 are interviewed.

 CRNA Program Summary

 Are you concerned that the NorthShore CRNA Program won’t give you the specific experiences or training you need to be a successful CRNA?
 Learn what standards CRNA Programs must meet in order to be accredited by the Council on Accreditation of Nurse Anesthesia (COA).